Newsletters: Shortcodes & Subscribe Form

 This envelope icon is also available on the WordPress post/page editing screen so that you can insert subscribe forms, email history and even use the posts feature.

-Once that screen has opened, you will see three tabs at the top of it, go to the ‘Email History‘ tab and configure those fields accordingly.
-Once you are happy with your configuration in the Email History tab, then click the ‘Insert’ button to add a shortcode to your Newsletters.
+Select ‘Email History‘ from a dropdown list and configure those fields accordingly.
+Once you are happy with your configuration, click the ‘OK’ button to add a shortcode to your Newsletters.
+On the image above you can see a custom configuration example:

 WordPress Post Meta